 Step 4: Launch a formal grievance procedure.
 If you’re not getting anywhere with the informal approach, you can ask your employer about its formal grievance procedure.

 Step 5: Fill in an early conciliation notification form.
 You can get this from ACAS’s website.
 Before you’re able to take your case to an employment tribunal, you must have asked ACAS for advice and early conciliation.
 This means that ACAS will talk to you and talk to your employer and see if they can help both sides reach a solution.
+You can find this form on the ACAS website.

 Step 6: File your equal pay claim at the Employment Tribunal.
 You don’t have to pay a fee at the moment because the Supreme Court decided in July 2017 that the fees imposed were unlawful.
 This may change in the future if a new tariff of fees is introduced.